Sustainable Lake Management Topic Page

 Natural and artificial lakes store nearly 90% of all liquid surface fresh water on the planet and are vital to economies, societies and ecosystems worldwide.
 Yet, these ecosystems face increasing pressure from biodiversity loss, pollution and rising temperatures.
 Recognizing these threats, in March 2022, the United Nations Environment Assembly adopted a landmark resolution on Sustainable Lake Management (SLM).
 It calls on countries to protect, conserve, restore, and sustainably use lakes and reservoirs, while integrating them into national and regional development plans.

-In this topic page you will find access to readings and contents on Sustainable Lake Management.
 For an in-depth learning, we invite you to take our self-paced course.
 The course has been designed for lake or water practitioners at the middle management level who are responsible for the daily operations or management of lake or reservoir water resources.

 Key readings